Loop Restock Functionality & API Calls

 To learn more about these settings specifically and how they work, take a look at General Return Policy Settings.

-- If automated processing events are enabled, restock functionality is enabled, and restock on processing events is enabled:
+- If automated processing events are enabled and restock functionality is enabled:

 - Loop will automatically restock items as soon as the return processes, based on processing events.